UDL-informed Instruction

 Developed by CAST.org they emphasize the importance of providing multiple means of representation, multiple means of action and expression, and multiple means of engagement, e.g:

-Providing learning resources in a variety of formats (visual, auditory, and kinesthetic: on-hands learning and apprenticeship);
+• Providing learning resources in a variety of formats (visual, auditory, and kinesthetic/hands-on);

 By implementing UDL principles, educators can create dynamic, flexible, more inclusive and equitable learning environments where every learner has the opportunity to reach their full potential.